 Frequently Asked Questions

-Do I have to earn really good grades in high school to get into the University Honors Program?
+Do I have to earn really good grades in high school to get into the Honors College?

-Can I enter the University Honors Program if I did not join directly from high school?
+Can I enter the Honors College if I did not join directly from high school?

 Certainly.
-The University Honors Program will consider your performance in University classes, at ISU or elsewhere, in making the decision to admit you.
+The Honors College will consider your performance in University classes, at ISU or elsewhere, in making the decision to admit you.

 Can I still be in Honors if I'm undecided on my major?